5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/IRQ_and_Timer_Fix_(SSDT-HPET)/README.md

         }
 } ...
 ```

-- **Optional**: add `SSDT-IPIC.aml` if sound still doesn't work after rebooting.
+#### Instructions

+- Open ***SSDT-IRQ_FIXES_THINK*** and adjust LPC/LPCB paths according to your `DSDT`
+- Export the SSDT as .aml
+- Add it to `EFI/OC/ACPI` and your config.plist
+- Save your config and reboot.

 ### Method 2.4: Renaming `If ((\WNTF && !\WXPF))` to `If (_OSI ("Darwin"))`
 I stumbled over this method recently in a T460s config.
 I would consider this as a brute-force approach which I wouldn’t recommend.
-Basically, it uses a binary rename to turn this part of the `DSDT`:
+Basically, it uses a binary rename to turn this part of the `DSDT`…

 ```asl
 Device (HPET)